 Introduction

-In digital assets, a rally describes a prolonged climb in prices across the cryptocurrency market.
-Confidence builds, trading activity expands, and coverage intensifies as Bitcoin and major altcoins accelerate, drawing waves of new participants.
+In digital assets, a rally is generally understood as a sustained climb in prices across parts of the cryptocurrency market.
+Optimism tends to grow, trading activity rises, and coverage often intensifies, especially when Bitcoin and major altcoins move together and attract new participants.

 This article distills lessons from prior peaks, covering the topics below: